sangkilc/ICSE-2020-SV-Handbook/README.md

 We will assign one or two SV(s) for managing a virtual help desk.
 The help desk runs for 8 hours for each time band.

-- Pacific time band: 00:00 - 8:00 UTC
+- Pacific time band: 22:00 - 6:00 UTC
-- Indian time band: 08:00 - 16:00 UTC
+- Indian time band: 06:00 - 14:00 UTC
-- Atlantic time band: 16:00 - 24:00 UTC
+- Atlantic time band: 14:00 - 22:00 UTC

-The main role of help desk manager is to handle FAQs during the live broadcasting.
+The main role of help desk manager is to handle questions and troubleshoot frequently occuring problems.

 (TODO: fill me)